Mid Taper Fade Curly Hair

 Fringe With Mid Taper Fade Curly Hair

 Where the classic stays neat, the quiff adds height at the front for extra sharpness.
-It makes the face appear slimmer and highlights jawlines, suiting men with round or oval faces.
-Great for semi-formal occasions like dinners or networking events, yet casual enough for a coffee outing.
-Unlike the messy top style that follows, the quiff feels more controlled and polished, making it ideal for men who prefer structured looks with natural curls.
+It can make the face look slimmer and play up the jaw, suiting round or oval faces.
+Great for semi-formal occasions like dinners or networking, yet casual enough for a coffee run.
+More controlled and polished than the messy top, it’s ideal if you prefer structured looks with natural curls.
 Love a textured front?
-Explore low taper fade fringe haircuts for more ways to shape the hairline and add movement.
+Explore our low taper fade fringe haircuts for more ways to shape the hairline.

 Defined Part Textured Mid Taper Fade